Dubois, Wayne

 • Wayne Dubois - Bio

-DuBois is an instructor in numerous SWAT disciplines, instructing both his team and regionally for the Washington State Tactical Officers Association (WSTOA) from 2002 to 2017.
-During that time, he served as the President and as a lead instructor for the WSTOA.
+Waye is an instructor in numerous SWAT disciplines, instructing both his team and regionally for the Washington State Tactical Officers Association (WSTOA) from 2002 to 2017.
+During that time, he served as the President and as a lead instructor for the Washington State Tactical Officers Association (WSTOA).
 He was named SWAT Officer of the Year and Police Officer of the Year and was awarded the Medal of Valor.
-DuBois serves as a Western Region Director for the National Tactical Officers Association and instructs in the NTOA's Command Cadre.
-DuBois holds an M.A. in Executive Leadership from Liberty University.
+Wayne instructs in the NTOA's Command Cadre as well as multiple courses under the MIRACLE umbrella.
+Wayne is a certified emotional intelligence coach, and holds an M.A. in Executive Leadership from Liberty University.

 Before law enforcement, he served four years on active duty as a ground surveillance systems operator in the U.S. Army, including deployment to Southwest Asia for six months during Operation Desert Shield & Storm.